AnniecTW/Notes/LeetCode/Tree/102. Binary Tree Level Order Traversal/README.md

 Assume N represents the number of nodes

 - Time Complexity: O(N)<br>
-  Every node is visited exactly once.
+  Every node is visited exactly once.<br>
 - Space Complexity: O(N)<br>
-  In the worst case, e.g. full binary tree, the queue may store up to N/2 nodes at the last level
+  In the worst case, e.g. full binary tree, the queue may store up to N/2 nodes at the last level<br>